-Researchers from Australia this week revealed a drone that can detect a human’s vital signs.
+Researchers from Australia revealed a drone that can detect a human’s vital signs.

 Academics at the University of South Australia have successfully trialled drones that can measure heart and breathing rates while hovering three metres from a person.
 The results were as accurate as traditional contact methods, the university said.